-- If the notification contains an Inform PDU, then: (5) - a) The Dispatcher is called using the sendPdu abstract service interface as described in step (4) above, except that the expectResponse argument indicates that a response is expected. - The application caches information about the management b) target. - c) If a response is received within an appropriate time interval from the transport endpoint of the management target, the notification is considered acknowledged and the cached information is deleted.
-Otherwise, d) If a response is not received within an appropriate time period, or if a report indication is received, information about the management target is retrieved from the cache, and steps a) through d) are repeated.
+- (6) If the notification contains a Confirmed-Class PDU, then: - a) The Dispatcher is called using the sendPdu abstract service interface as described in step (4) above, except that the expectResponse argument indicates that a response is expected. - b) The application caches information about the management target. - c) If a response is received within an appropriate time interval from the transport endpoint of the management target, the notification is considered acknowledged and the cached information is deleted.
+Otherwise, - d) If a response is not received within an appropriate time period, or if a report indication is received, information about the management target is retrieved from the cache, and steps a) through d) are repeated.
 The number of times these steps are repeated is equal to the previously determined retry count.
 If this retry count is exceeded, the acknowledgement of the notification is considered to have failed, and processing of the notification for this management target is halted.
+Note that some report indications might be considered a failure.
+Such report indications should be interpreted to mean that the acknowledgement of the notification has failed.

-Responses to Inform PDU notifications will be received via the processResponsePDU abstract service interface.
+Responses to Confirmed-Class PDU notifications will be received via the processResponsePdu abstract service interface.